-The Committee oversaw management's engagement with the Irish Auditing and Accounting Supervisory Authority (IAASA) regarding their inquiries into certain aspects of the Annual Report and Financial Statements for the year ended 31 December 2021.
-While no adverse findings were assessed, the Company provided undertakings regarding additional clarification on certain sustainability metrics and reconciliation of certain APM measures in future financial statements.
-The Committee believes that it has addressed these undertakings in this 2022 Annual Report.
+The Committee oversaw management's engagement with the Irish Auditing and Accounting Supervisory Authority (IAASA) regarding their inquiries into certain aspects of the Interim Financial Report for the half-year ended 30 June 2024.
+The Committee noted that no adverse findings were assessed.